docupike/docs/docs/en/dev/addon/frontend.md

 ### Building resources

 Your JS file(s) should be built as UMD.
-React/ReactDOM should be used as external resources from docupike.
+React/ReactDOM should be used as external resources from i-doit up.
 You should not pack React/ReactDOM in your JS file.

 ### Creating components

-The components in docupike add-ons should be standard React components.
+The components in i-doit up add-ons should be standard React components.

 In order to register components, you should call:
 ```
 docu.Registry.registerComponent(uniqueName: string, component: ComponentType)
 ```
-This allows you to integrate your components seamless into docupike.
+This allows you to integrate your components seamless into i-doit up.
 The component itself can be structured as you like.

 While opening the page, the route and query parameters are passed as a `params` object.